-The Family and Social Services Administration (FSSA) was established by the General Assembly in 1991 to consolidate and better integrate the delivery of human services by State government.
+The Family and Social Services Administration (FSSA) was established by the General Assembly in 1991 to consolidate and better integrate the delivery of human services by state government.
 FSSA is led by the Secretary who is appointed by the Governor and is a member of the Governor's cabinet.

 FSSA is a health care and social service funding agency.
 Ninety-four percent (94%) of the agency's total budget is paid to thousands of service providers ranging from major medical centers to a physical therapist working with a child or adult with a developmental disability.
-The five care divisions in FSSA administer services to over one million Hoosiers.
+The six care divisions in FSSA administer services to over one million Hoosiers.